Isopod00/Study-Buddy-Public/README.md

 Team Members: Liem Tran, Thomas Weber, Evan Pochtar, Anthony Brogni

+## Instructions for Running this Project:
+1.)
+Clone this repository locally
+2.)
+Navigate to the backend directory and run the following commands to start the backend:
+- python manage.py makemigrations
+- python manage.py migrate
+- python manage.py runserver
+3.)
+In another terminal, navigate to the frontend directory and run the following commands to start the frontend:
+- npm install
+- npm start
+4.)
+To start the websocket for the live chatting feature, navigate to the chat directory and run the following command:
+- ___________

+NOTE: Some API Keys such as the key for OpenAI's ChatGPT API have been removed from this public release for security reasons, and thus some features of this project (including Chat GPT integration) will probably not function unless you add your own API key to the code!

 ## Inspiration

 An important facet of civic participation is volunteering and elevating everyone in the community.
 One way to do this is through improving the education level of one’s community.
 Study Buddy facilitates this by providing a convenient way to connect students to tutors specific to their needs.
 We believe that many people both have the knowledge, skills, and time to be tutors who can make a difference in someone’s education, but have trouble connecting with students, and vice-versa.
 We strive to resolve this gap.